 (a) Recruitment procedures must ensure attraction and retention of the best possible talent to SLPS.
-Recruitment must be made from SLPS and, a number of places not exceeding an agree smaller percentage of the total cadre may be open to qualified applicants from the private sector schools and other public services.
+Recruitment must be made primarily from SLTS and, a number of places not exceeding an agreed small percentage (such as 5% of the cadre vacancies being filled at the time) of the total cadre may be open to qualified applicants from the private sector schools and other public services who meet the entry qualifications.
 Decisions in this regard shall be made in the opinion of the MoE in consultation with other stakeholders.
+The principle of open recruitment is already adopted in the SLEAS.
+The objective here is to attract persons with talent in different educational/administrative environments such as private/international schools, overseas educational experience, and relevant public services.

-(b) Prior to appointment to positions of principal in schools, they must possess qualifications and training covering education, educational leadership, education management, law relating to education, and professional ethics.
+(b) Prior to appointment to positions of principal in schools, applicants must possess qualifications and training covering education, educational leadership, education management, law relating to education, and professional ethics.